 What is a Janus Word?
-Posted by gary on Dec 30, 2016 in English Grammar, English Language, English Vocabulary
+Posted by Gary Locke on Dec 30, 2016 in English Grammar, English Language, English Vocabulary

 Every so often you, as a student of English, will encounter a word in a sentence which will seem utterly confusing.
 You’re going to think that it contradicts your understanding of that word’s meaning.
 Not to worry.
 There are, in fact, words with completely opposing definitions.
 Words which have two opposite meanings aren’t common in English, but they do occur.
 And, oddly enough, their number is growing.

 Consider, for example, the word fast.
 You probably think of it as an adjective describing speed, or acceleration: “That car was going too fast around that corner.”
 But it may also mean fixed in place, or unmoving: “She held fast to her hat in the wind.”